-Graham: Terrorism Threat Means U.S. Military to return to Afghanistan
+Graham: Terrorism Threat Means U.S. Military Will Return to Afghanistan

-Sen. Lindsey Graham (R-SC) said in an interview over that weekend that the Taliban takeover will translate into so great a terrorism threat that the U.S. military will be deployed again in Afghanistan.
+Sen. Lindsey Graham (R-SC) said in an interview over that weekend that the Taliban takeover will translate into so great a terrorism threat that the U.S. military will be deployed again to Afghanistan.

 “We will be going back into Afghanistan as we went back into Iraq and Syria,” Graham said.